GED in Virgin Islands

 It is advised to commit approximately 3 hours daily to studying.
 By maintaining this level of consistent commitment, one can become adequately prepared for the test in as little as a week.
 Online courses provide the flexibility and accessibility that can make achieving your GED goals more achievable and convenient.

-Virgin Islands GED Retake Fees
+GED in Virgin Islands: Retake Fees

 Retaking at a Test Centre